 A rapper from Queens who rocketed to viral fame as a teenager with a minimalist, melodic sound that captured a generation's angst.

-Lil Tecca's ascent is a pure digital-age fable.
-Born Tyler-Justin Sharpe in Queens, New York, he started posting tracks online as a high school student, treating music as a casual hobby.
-That all changed in 2019 when 'Ransom,' a track he made in his bedroom, exploded on the streaming platform SoundCloud.
-Its hypnotic, understated beat and Tecca's conversational, slightly weary flow struck a chord, propelling it onto the Billboard Hot 100 and making the teenager an overnight name.
-His debut mixtape, 'We Love You Tecca,' cemented his status, proving he was more than a one-hit wonder.
-Tecca represents a new archetype: a young artist who bypassed traditional industry pathways, using the direct connection of the internet to build a loyal fanbase drawn to his relatable, low-key persona.
+Lil Tecca posted tracks online as a high school student in Queens, New York, treating music as a casual hobby.
+In 2019, 'Ransom,' a track he made in his bedroom, exploded on SoundCloud.
+Its hypnotic, understated beat and Tecca's conversational, slightly weary flow propelled it onto the Billboard Hot 100.
+His debut mixtape, 'We Love You Tecca,' proved he was more than a one-hit wonder.
+Tecca bypassed traditional industry pathways, using the internet to build a loyal fanbase drawn to his relatable, low-key persona.

 1997–2012